What Is Capital Budgeting and Why Is It Important In Business?

 "Capital," in this context, means investments in long-term, fixed assets, such as capital investment in a building or in machinery.
 The "budget" refers to the plan that details anticipated revenue and expenses related to the investment during a particular time period, often the duration of a project.

 Capital budgeting is important to businesses' long-term stability since capital investment projects are major financial decisions.
 These projects often involve large amounts of money.
 Making poor capital investment decisions can have a disastrous effect on a business.

-Capital Versus Expense Budgeting
+Capital Budgeting Versus Expense Budgeting

 Capital investment projects can be divided up into two types: independent projects and mutually exclusive projects.

 When considering a capital project and its budget, a business owner must compare the rate of return that the project will earn against its calculated weighted average cost of capital, or what the company pays to obtain the debt or equity financing it will use to pay for the project.

-The business owner must estimate the cash flows that will be generated by the selected project for the capital budget.
+Comparing the rate of return of a project to the firm's weighted average cost of capital involves financial analysis to estimate the cash flows that will be generated by the project.
 Often, the cash flows become the single hardest variable to estimate when trying to determine the rate of return on the project.